Legal experts say pulling Jimmy Kimmel from air may amount to illegal 'jawboning'

 On Monday night, Kimmel's opening monologue included remarks about the suspect in the killing of conservative activist Charlie Kirk.

 He said: "We hit some new lows over the weekend, with the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them, and doing everything they can to score political points from it," he said.
-(It should be noted that authorities say the suspect in the shooting, Tyler Robinson targeted Kirk over his conservative political views, but the full extent of Robinson's political ideology has not yet surfaced in his legal case.)
+(It should be noted that authorities say the suspect in the shooting, Tyler Robinson, targeted Kirk over his conservative political views, but the full extent of Robinson's political ideology has not yet surfaced in his legal case.
+Kimmel's comments were made before prosecutors in Utah unveiled their charges against Robinson.)

 On Wednesday, Carr appeared on the podcast of MAGA influencer Benny Johnson.
 In the interview, Carr said, "We can do this the easy way or the hard way."